BrandonCorey/JS_130_Notes/Side_effects_pure_functions.md

     - Expcted data type is passed
     - Function is called at expected point in the program

-NOTE: Functions producing unexpected side effects are a major source of bugs
+NOTE: If a function has side effects *only* on local variables, it is still considered to NOT have side effects

 ```javascript
 [1, 2, 3].map(num => console.log(num)); // invocation of function (map) has side effects